 Here are a few questions to help you decide:

-If the answer’s yes you’ll probably need an EPOS till system (which comes with a cash drawer), if it’s no or you already have a cash drawer then you’ll be able to get away with a mobile EPOS.
+If the answer’s yes you’ll probably need a POS till system (which comes with a cash drawer), if it’s no or you already have a cash drawer then you’ll be able to get away with a mobile EPOS.

-Both our mobile and till EPOS systems require access to the internet, but a locally hosted or hybrid POS could be up your alley if internet’s off the cards.
+Both our mobile and till POS systems require access to the internet, but a locally hosted or hybrid POS could be up your alley if internet’s off the cards.